Mingyang-ZHAI/TodoList/Readme.md

+# TODO LIST

+**Note**: This repository is a migration from the original repository at [https://github.com/Mingyang096/ELG5301Class8Activity](https://github.com/Mingyang096/ELG5301Class8Activity).
+If you were following the previous repository, please consider starring this one to stay updated!

-test for CICD
+## test for CICD
 test for Automating Docker Deployments to Azure with GitHub Actions

-Your App has been deployed at: http://myappdeployment.canadacentral.azurecontainer.io:3000/
+The App has been deployed at:
+http://myappdeployment.canadacentral.azurecontainer.io:3000/

 How to solve: